yogsototh/rubyzome/README.markdown

 ## Status

-Orientation and satus of the current project to define.
+Orientation and status of the current project to define.